prasanjeetd/angularjs/README.md

 ## Steps to install and run the app
 ### Run bower install on comand prompt to install all dependencies on the root folder
 ### Run the app/index.html file to start the app
-### To run tests enter karma run on the command prompt
+### To run tests enter karma start on the command prompt

 ## Application Overiew
 1. App has two views - User List and User Detail